lasamson/German-English-MT/README.md

 │   │   ...
 │
 ```

+## Hardware
+All of our models were trained on a single 1080Ti GPU.

+## Using Tensorboard
+The training process for all experiments can be visualized with Tensorboard.
+In order to run Tensorboard to visualize all experiments, run `tensorboard -logdir=experiments/` in the root directory.
+This will create a new Tensorboard server and can be visualized using **localhost** with the port (default is port 6006) specified by Tensorboard.

 # Results (BLEU Scores on Dev Set)

 | Model                         | Greedy Decoding | Beam Search         |